-- a.
-An Employee who is employed as a teacher teaching on call shall be paid 1/189 of his/her category classification and experience, to a maximum of the rate at Category 5 Step 7, for each full day worked. - b.
-Effective July 1, 2016, an Employee who is employed as a teacher teaching on call shall be paid 1/189 of his/her category classification and experience, to a maximum of the rate at Category 5 Step 8, for each full day worked.
+An Employee who is employed as a TTOC shall be paid 1/189 of their category classification and experience, to a maximum of the rate at Category 5 Step 8, for each full day worked.

 7. Professional Development Days

 The Teacher-Teaching-On-Call shall participate with pay, in any Professional Development day which occurs during a long-term assignment providing it occurs after the fifth (5th) day of such assignment.